jorge-martinez-gil/codesim/README.md

 ## How it Works

 Each script `java-sim-*-opt.py` processes the Java code snippets from the IR-Plag dataset.
 There are 21 different methods implemented.
+Please note that each script tries to find a threshold value for semantic similarity capable of separating clones from non-clones.

 ## License